Work, volunteering and mental illness

 • an offender serving a community sentence

-You don’t have to be getting benefits to apply.
+You do not have to be getting benefits to apply.

 What support can I get?